 Day 1 – Tuesday, 20 March 2018 – See the power of emerging technologies in property

 |9.00am||Delegate Registration, Exhibition and Cardno Welcome Morning Tea|

 |10.30am - 1.00pm||Official Congress Opening Address - Peter Costello AC The Australian economy – where are we now and where are we heading? |

 Join the former Federal Treasurer, Peter Costello AC in a revealing look at the real status of the Australian economy and what the future holds in the global marketplace.

-Peter Costello AC, Former Treasurer and Deputy Leader of the Liberal Party of Australia (1994-2007)
+Peter Costello AC, Chairman, Future Fund and Former Treasurer and Deputy Leader of the Liberal Party of Australia (1994-2007)